doivglser/mindevenviro-fanciful/README.md

 ° Changes MAC - addresses, to obtain a new IP, "ctrl+C" quit's and revert the connected interface, to vendor's MAC - address.

-° Web surfing with Firefox-esr and local/web media experience with VLC.
+° Web surfing with Firefox-ESR and local/web media experience with VLC.

 ° Restarts apache2, mysqld, sendmail, snort, clamd.